 8. Abolish financial shame

 If you get sucked into a habit of financial mismanagement, it can lead to embarrassment and shame about your finances.
-Whether you spend money excessively, ignore your budget, or are just ignorant about your finances, shame can lead to a cycle of worrying about how your past mistakes will affect your future.
+Whether you spend money excessively, ignore your budget, or are just ignorant about your finances, shame can lead to a cycle of worrying about how your past money mistakes will affect your future.
 You shouldn’t feel awkward about wanting to improve your financial health, so don’t let your financial shame get you down.
 The fact that you possess the desire to do better with your finances shows that you’re on the right track.

 9. Set up direct deposit and automatic payments

 Gone are the days of taking a check to the bank to deposit it or cash it.
 Today, you have the opportunity to get your paycheck automatically deposited into your checking account.
-You then have the ability to set up automatic payments for things like rent or utility bills.
+You then have the ability to set up autopayments for things like rent or utility bills.
 This can save you the hassle and worry of wondering if you’ve paid your balance or not.
 Similarly, you could set up automatic transfers to your savings account or an investment account.
 This way, you know exactly where your money is going, and you won’t be tempted to spend it on unnecessary purchases.

 10. Consider outside help

-Maybe you’re not satisfied with your progress on paying down your debt, or maybe you want guidance on some long-term goals.
+Maybe you’re not satisfied with your progress on paying down your debt, or maybe you want guidance on some long-term financial goals.
 At this point, you may want to consider outside help.
-You can always talk to your friends and family for support.
+You can always talk to your friends and family members for support.
 Because money can be a sensitive topic, it may be wise to set some boundaries first in order to avoid straining these relationships.
 Just like you would get a personal trainer to help you improve your physical health, a financial planner could also be a good option to offer an unbiased opinion on your financial situation.
 Often, a financial advisor will offer a fresh perspective and financial expertise that you may be missing.

 11. Allow your concern to motivate you